-It is no secret that retiring in Singapore isn’t cheap.
+It is no secret that retiring isn’t cheap.

-So, what does it take to retire in this country, or anywhere in the world?
+So, what does it take to retire comfortably nowadays?

 How can you be sure that your investments will give you a good retirement, and a secure one for that matter?

-The hesitation of retirees to make investments generally owe to an overall lack of market knowledge or the insecurity of the risk and integrity of various investments.
+A common theme that pops up is that the hesitation to investment comes from an overall lack of market knowledge or the insecurity of the risk and integrity of various investments.

-In the face of challenging global economic conditions, making the right investment choices matters more than ever.
+In the face of challenging global economic conditions, ever-increasing inflation and stagnant wages, making the right investment choices matters more than ever.